marko-polo-cheno/ASCII-Adapter/README.md

 Created by:

-Mark Chen - Project Lead and Head
+Mark Chen - Project Lead and Software Engineer